apache/pekko/docs/src/main/paradox/stream/operators/Source-or-Flow/throttle.md

 Java
 :   @@snip [Throttle.java](/docs/src/test/java/jdocs/stream/operators/sourceorflow/Throttle.java) { #throttle-with-burst }

-The extra argument to set the `ThrottleMode` to `shaping` tells `throttle` to make pauses to avoid exceeding the maximum rate.
-Alternatively we could set the throttling mode to `enforcing` cause a stream failure when upstream is faster than the throttle rate.
+The extra argument to set the `ThrottleMode` to `shaping` tells throttle to make pauses to avoid exceeding the maximum rate.
+Alternatively we could set the `ThrottleMode` to `enforcing` cause a stream failure when upstream is faster than the throttle rate.

 The examples above don't cover all the parameters supported by `throttle` (e.g. `cost`-based throttling).
 See the